-This is a large church for its location (shown above from the southeast), built of buff stone and situated alone in pleasant open countryside.
-Its most striking feature on approach is its timber-framed clerestory, restored in 1892 (church guide) but probably late fifteenth or early sixteenth century in origin, lit by four pairs of two-light trefoil-cusped windows.
+This is a large church for its location, built of buff stone and situated alone in pleasant open countryside.
+Its most striking feature on approach is its timber-framed clerestory, restored in 1892 (notes in the church) but probably late fifteenth or early sixteenth century in origin, lit by four pairs of two-light trefoil-cusped windows.
 However, this excepted, two principal periods of construction are evident in the building: the Norman-Transition c.
 1190 - 1210 and the pre-ogee Decorated period c.
 1300-15.
-The first one is dominant inside for this is the date of the excellent aisle arcades (viewed below, from the west), each composed of three round arches with unmoulded outer orders and flat-chamfered inner orders, supported on circular piers with circular capitals.
-The capitals to the S. arcade are slightly more prominent, while the piers below are noticeably slenderer, suggesting they are a decade or two later.
-The sudden break above the arcades, where the slender clerestory rests on the thick Norman walls, is less satisfactory in appearance, but the clerestory must surely have brought some much needed light into a formerly very dark building.
+The first of these is dominant inside for this is the date of the excellent three-bay aisle arcades (viewed below, from the west), composed of round arches with unmoulded outer orders and flat-chamfered inner orders, supported on circular piers with circular capitals.
+The capitals to the S. arcade are slightly more prominent, while the piers below are noticeably slenderer, suggesting they are a little later.
+The sudden break above the arcades, where the slender clerestory rests on the thick Norman walls, is visually less satisfactory, but the clerestory must surely have brought some much needed light into what would formerly have been a very dark building.

-The inner doorway of the S. porch is pointed and thirteenth century in date, but it reuses part of an earlier tympanum and a lintel below with a line of carved saltires.
+The S. porch inner doorway is pointed and thirteenth century in date, but it reuses part of an earlier tympanum and a lintel below with a line of carved saltires.
 (See the photograph below left.)
 Another Norman remnant to be seen in the building is the round head of a small window, blocked up in the chancel N. wall.
 Both these may predate construction of the N. arcade, while the S. arcade may be contemporary with the lower parts of the tower, lit by narrow lancets.
 The tower rises in three stages, which are characterized by the curiously narrow central stage pierced by two lancets to the north and west.
 The bell-stage is probably an early Perpendicular addition to judge by the straightened reticulation units in the heads of the two-light bell-openings.
-(See Appendix 2 for some close-dated examples of this tracery shape, albeit in eastern counties of England.)
 The tower is surmounted by battlements and corner pinnacles.
 Inside, the very wide tower arch rests on responds of three orders, the innermost of which has attached semicircular shafts with capitals decorated with stiff leaf and faces.
-The relatively long S. porch looks renewed from the sides but the outer doorway is mediaeval (see the photograph below right): the arch carries two rolls with fillets above three orders of worn shafts, each topped by a pair of stiff leaf capitals.
+The relatively long S. porch looks renewed from the sides but the outer doorway is mediaeval (see the photograph below right): the arch carries two rolls with fillets above three orders of worn shafts, each topped by a pair of stiff-leaf capitals.
 The hood-mould and label stops are modern additions.